 Now we’ll look more deeply into the significance of our inner emotional experience.
 In particular, we’ll explore what happens when we block our feelings, and therefore cut off our inner experience.

 Of all our emotions, which is the most destructive?
 That would be fear.
 When we don’t meet and transcend our fear, it becomes toxic.
 Fear is a poisonous energy that, when unconscious, will show up indirectly, making it even more debilitating.
 And the most insidious fear is fear of feelings.
 These are more destructive than a fear of something outside ourselves.
 For if we fear a real danger, we can overcome it.
-In some cases, we’ll exaggerate a fear of some outer occurrence, which wouldn’t be all that harmful, except that such a phobia must be an expression of a feeling we haven’t recognized or felt.
+In some cases, we’ll exaggerate a fear of some outer occurrence.
+This wouldn’t be all that harmful.
+Except such a phobia must be an expression of a feeling we haven’t recognized or felt.

 Now the pain we were avoiding comes to us from the outside.
 This will happen time and again, until we can no longer run away from it.
 This is a spiritual law of life.

 If we arrive into the world with such a fear, our life circumstances are going to bring forth the conditions we ran away from in a previous life.
-In other words, if the circumstances of our early life were hard—filled with pain and deprivation—and we once again protect ourselves by denying the pain, instead of fully experiencing it, later in life we will find those circumstances showing up that replicate those earlier conditions.
+In other words, if the circumstances of our early life were hard, filled with pain and deprivation.
+And if we once again protect ourselves by denying the pain, instead of fully experiencing it.
+Later in life we will find those circumstances showing up that replicate those earlier conditions.